How To Design Strong B2B Buyer Personas To Boost Your Lead Generation

 The real question is, why don’t more businesses develop and use strong personas in their marketing and sales processes?
 The main reason is it takes time, effort and the corporate will to change routines and beliefs.

-Like a strategic plan, personas are more useful when they are incorporated in all aspects of marketing, sales and customer service.
+Like a strategic plan, personas are more useful when they are incorporated into all aspects of marketing, sales, and customer service.
 Using personas ultimately becomes part of the culture and how marketing and sales work together.
-For some companies it’s a challenge to make the shift, but totally worth the effort.
+For some companies, it’s a challenge to make the shift, but worth the effort.

 When it comes to supporting your B2B marketing efforts, buyer personas help to: